Module tf.advanced.highlight

 return (hlCls, hlStyle)

-def getPassageHighlights(app, node, query, cache)
+def getPassageHighlights(app, node, query, colorMap, cache)

 Get the highlights for a whole passage.